 for arbitrary $\Delta$ without changing the amplitude or form factor results.
 At loop level, such a transformation typically breaks the dual Jacobi relations, since $s+t+u\neq0$, see Fig.~\ref{fig:loopCK}.

-For form factors, an important new type of generalized gauge transformations appears, due to the insertion of local operators.
-To illustrate this point, let us consider a simpler example, the two-loop three-point form factor of ${\rm tr}(\phi^2)$.
+For form factors, a new type of generalized gauge transformations appears, due to the insertion of local operators.
+To illustrate this point, let us consider the simpler two-loop three-point form factor of ${\rm tr}(\phi^2)$.
 In this case, we find that the two-loop CK-dual representation (with minimal power-counting) also contains 4 free parameters.
-Considering the graphs in Fig.~\ref{fig:GTff}, the first two graphs share the same color factor
+Consider the graphs in Fig.~\ref{fig:GTff}: the first two topologies share the same color factor

 since the color factor of the local operator ${\rm tr}(\phi^2)$ is a $\delta$-function in color space.
 This implies that one can make a deformation of the corresponding numerators as: